 From Q2 2021 onwards, a.s.r. compares its own portfolio of mortgages with a sustainability component to the HDN ('Hypotheken Data Netwerk')-measured market average of other mortgage lenders in the Netherlands.
 The figures show that a.s.r. scores well on the number of loans with a sustainable component in comparison with the market average in the Netherlands.
-In 2022 almost 23% of mortgage borrowers with a.s.r. added a sustainability component to their mortgage loans, in comparison with 11% average for Dutch mortgage providers applications. a.s.r.'s numbers for sustainability mortgage applications provide evidence of the great success of its sustainability mortgage product: more than 14% of new a.s.r. mortgages by the end of 2022 added an a.s.r. sustainability mortgage.
-The average amount reserved through this type of mortgage was € 9,192, which is almost the same as last year.
+Across all of 2023, a.s.r. is more than twice as likely to include some form of sustainability in an initial application compared to the market.
+At a.s.r. this was the case in 29.0% of the applications, while in the market as a whole this percentage was at 14.1%.
+The average amount reserved through the sustainability mortgage was \emptyset 9,222 (2022: \emptyset 9,192), which is almost the same as last year.
 The a.s.r.
 WelThuis Sustainable Mortgage Loan was introduced in September 2019.
 By offering the sustainability loan as standard in every quote, a.s.r. makes an active contribution to increasing the use of existing government schemes for improving the sustainability of houses.